msaaddev/open-source/readme.md

 - [create-nextjs-blog](https://github.com/msaaddev/create-nextjs-blog) – Instantly set up Next.js blog with TS or JS using npx create-nextjs-blog
 - [validate-rss-sitemap](https://github.com/msaaddev/validate-rss-sitemap) - Validate RSS feed and Sitemap of one app against other app
-- [new-tailwind-app](https://github.com/msaaddev/new-tailwind-app) - A zero-configuration automation tool that supports integration of Tailwind CSS with six different web frameworks/libraries.
+- [new-tailwind-app](https://github.com/msaaddev/new-tailwind-app) - A zero-configuration automation tool that supports the integration of Tailwind CSS with six different web frameworks/libraries.
-- [create-next-pwa](https://github.com/msaaddev/create-next-pwa) - A nodejs command-line tool to instantly set up Progressive Web App with Next.js.
+- [create-next-pwa](https://github.com/msaaddev/create-next-pwa) - A Node.js command-line tool to instantly set up Progressive Web App with Next.js.
 - [create-foss-files](https://github.com/msaaddev/create-foss-files) - Get all the files you need to get started with the development of an open-source software.
 - [stackoverflow-cli](https://github.com/msaaddev/stackoverflow-cli) - Interact with StackOverflow without leaving your code-editor.
 - [docx-to-markdown](https://github.com/msaaddev/docx-to-markdown) - Convert all your Micrsoft Word files to Markdown with a single command.